 Welding is another interesting part of the chassis building process.
 Welding on a chassis is typically stitch welding, meaning short runs every 350 to 400mm.
 Stitch welding allows for some flexibility and movement in the chassis.
 If the welds were full along every section of steel the chassis would be too rigid and crack under travel conditions.

 Welding across the steel rather than on the corners can also create problems by reducing the steel’s ability to stay rigid.
-Most cross sections of steel are only welded on the sides not all around for the same rigidity reasons.
-There is certainly an art to welding a chassis so it stays together and doesn’t crack up under use.
+Most steel cross-sections are only welded on the sides for the same rigidity reasons.
+There is certainly an art to welding a chassis so it stays together and doesn’t crack under use.

 Maintaining your van is critical for longevity and this includes the chassis.
 Check out these tips from Joe Inturrisi, of G&S Chassis: